henriquelalves/GodotRecorder/README.md

 Thanks for the guys at mastodon.gamedev.place for the tips!

-## Why creating GIFs for my games are important?
+## Why creating GIFs for my games is important?

 https://www.gamasutra.com/blogs/BundyKim/20160707/276365/Marketing_in_Motion_A_Year_of_Making_Gifs.php
 https://www.gamasutra.com/blogs/MattMirrorfish/20160105/263028/Promoting_Your_Game_With_Animated_GIFs.php